Thursday, 29 January 2026

 In Sanskrit, the word 'tala' means a 'clap'.
 However, in Carnatic music, this word indicates a rhythmic cycle to which music is sung or played, and to which the dancer dances (these rhythms are kept by making specific hand movements).
 There are various talas e.g. of 4, 6, 7, 8, 10 and 14 beats.
 The most popular and widely used tala is Adi Tala (meaning 'first tala') which is an 8 beat cycle.

-Tala is a very intricate topic in Carnatic music and I will not attempt to explain the whole subject here as I am myself still learning (and when you go a bit deeper, it can get quite complicated in terms of the maths involved because each beat can be subdivided in numerous specific ways in terms of the notes that are sung or played).
+Tala is a very intricate topic in Carnatic music and I will not attempt to explain the whole subject here as I am myself still learning (and when you go a bit deeper, it can get quite complicated in terms of the maths involved because each beat can be subdivided in numerous specific ways with regard to the notes that are sung or played).

 The links below provide a nice summary of some of the key concepts of laya and tala in Carnatic music, and some information about Adi Tala:

-The Paras thillana that my dance classmates are I are currently practicing (for our performance which is due to take place soon) has all three speeds, but the majority of our choreography is set to the durita laya or a fast tempo-- this is proving to very challenging for us as beginners!
+The Paras thillana that my dance classmates are I are currently practicing (for our performance which is due to take place soon) has all three speeds, and a significant portion of our choreography is set to the durita laya or a fast tempo-- this is proving to very challenging for us as beginners!

 To explain further, there are extended sections where 4 steps are performed per beat/second, which means 32 steps in a cycle of 8 beats (it is set to Adi talam)-- and performing this with a decent level of skill requires a lot of stamina and practice!